-Concentrations within Credit Risk mitigations taken may occur if a number of guarantors and credit derivative providers with similar economic characteristics are engaged in comparable activities with changes in economic or industry conditions affecting their ability to meet contractual obligations.
-The Bank uses a range of quantitative tools and metrics to monitor it's Credit Risk mitigating activities.
+Concentrations within Credit Risk mitigations taken may occur if several guarantors and credit derivative providers with similar economic characteristics are engaged in comparable activities with changes in economic or industry conditions affecting their ability to meet contractual obligations.
+The Bank uses a range of quantitative tools and metrics to monitor its Credit Risk mitigating activities.
 These also include monitoring of potential concentrations within collateral types supported by dedicated stress tests.